🕊️ Ceasefire Live Analysis · April 8, 2026

 The 2026 crisis is the largest single supply disruption in global oil market history — larger even than 1973.
 However, unlike 1973, the world now has strategic petroleum reserves (400M barrels released), alternative routes (5M bpd via Saudi/UAE pipelines), US shale production flexibility, and more diversified supply.
 Crucially, India has $723B forex reserves (vs near-zero in 1973) and a Russian oil lifeline.
 The Dallas Fed model estimates a 1-quarter Hormuz closure cuts global GDP by 2.9% — severe but survivable.
 Every previous oil shock in history produced eventual recovery.

-🎲 Three Scenarios — The 5-Day Window That Decides Everything
+🎲 Three Scenarios — The 2-Week Window That Decides Everything

 📈